MrDham/OpenTheremin_V4_with_MIDI/README.md

     Notice: Before 2.0, the 8 positions used to be 1-Modulation, 7-Volume, 11-Expression, 71-Resonnance, 74-Cutoff, 91-Reverb, 93-Chorus, 95-Phaser.
     This modification was decided in order to allow "None" option and to give priority to CC numbers that better correspond to a musical gesture than to an effect control (e.g. Breath over Reverb).

     In function "Application::set_parameters" of application.cpp you can tweak the code to configure the list of CC associated Loop antenna.

 Select a Parameter and move "Parameter's Value" to change corresponding setting.

 While you rotate the pots, the LED toggles (OFF/PINK) every steps to give you some angular feedback before going back to PLAY/MUTE Status.
 Please look at the quick guide here for more detail: https://github.com/MrDham/OpenTheremin_V4_with_MIDI/blob/main/Antiseche%20open%20theremin%20PnB.pdf

+You can also save your favorite configuration in EEPROM (see CALIBRATION) so as it persists after Power OFF ON cycle.

 The volume trigger can be configured so as we have some volume at note attack on percussive sounds.
 The volume trigger setting is also used to set sensitivity for velocity (how fast left hand is moving when note is triggered).